MyScript/interactive-ink-additional-examples-android/README.md

 3. Copy this certificate to `certificate/src/main/java/com/myscript/certificate/MyCertificate.java`

-4. The lasso example is illustrating how you can perform recognition of strokes captured with a lasso in the drawing area of your application: It is based on two "Drawing" parts: one for the drawing/writing area and the other one for the lasso capture.
-In lasso mode, the lassoed strokes are sent as a series of event to a batch recognition of a "Text" part and the result is displayed.

 ## Various examples

 This repository provides you with an additional set of ready-to-use examples based on Android: